 The Anarchy: War and Status in 12th-Century Landscapes of Conflict

-Duncan Wright is a Senior Lecturer in Archaeology and Heritage at Bishop Grosseteste University.
+Duncan W. Wright is Senior Lecturer in Archaeology and Heritage at Bishop Grosseteste University.

-Oliver Creighton is Professor of Archaeology at the University of Exeter
+Oliver H. Creighton is Professor of Archaeology at the University of Exeter.

 List of Figures Chapter 1: Introduction Chapter 2: Historical Outline and the Geography of Anarchy Chapter 3: Waging War: Fields of Conflict and Siege Warfare Chapter 4: Architecture and Authority: Castles Chapter 5: Artefacts and the Arts: Twelfth-Century Material Culture Chapter 6: Performing Violence: Arms, Armour and Military Apparel Chapter 7: Faith and Fortification: The Church Chapter 8: Village, Town and Country Chapter 9: Anarchy on the Fen Edge: Case Study of the Isle of Ely Chapter 9: The Twelfth-Century Civil War in Context: An Assessment Appendix: Sites to visit Bibliography Index